Adapting to the use of Automation in Business

 Adopting A Healthy Attitude

 Mrs. Burns rightly argues that the way to adjust to the introduction of robotics in daily life is to welcome it instead of seeing it as a threat.
 Innovations spur on other innovations that are helpful to modern life.
-Accounts payable automation is just one example of this.
+E-invoicing is just one example of this.

 Robots, as highly efficient as they are, will always fall behind humans in the areas of creativity and emotion.
 Consequently, artificial intelligence and automation should be seen in the light of their usefulness to modern man.
 They will never truly replace us.